-- General damages are what most people would think of when discussing compensation for car passengers.
-The general damages section of your claim includes an amount for your injuries as detailed in the next section as well as pain and suffering for passenger injury.
+General damages are what most people would think of when discussing compensation for car passengers.
+Your claim’s general damages section includes an amount for your injuries as detailed in the next section and pain and suffering for passenger injury.

 - Travel Expenses includes all expenses related to travel incurred because of your accident.
 It usually includes such items as fuel for driving to extra doctor or hospital appointments.

-- Medical Expenses covers healthcare related costs such as medication.
-It could include use of private medical facilities and provision of aids such as wheelchairs as needed following your accident.
+- Medical Expenses covers healthcare-related costs, such as medication.
+It could include the use of private medical facilities and provision of aids such as wheelchairs as needed following your accident.

 - Whiplash is perhaps the most common injury that people associate with car accidents as it occurs during sudden braking when your head continues moving after your body has stopped.
-In passenger in car accident whiplash, the momentum of your head sprains the soft tissue in your neck causing pain and potential long-term damage.
-Correct use of head restraints can reduce the severity of whiplash suffered by preventing the head from stretching the neck backwards as well as forwards.
-It can present similar symptoms to other injuries so it is important that you are examined promptly.
+In passenger in car accident whiplash, your head’s momentum sprains the soft tissue in your neck, causing pain and potential long-term damage.
+Correct use of head restraints can reduce the severity of whiplash suffered by preventing the head from stretching the neck backwards and forwards.
+It can present similar symptoms to other injuries, so you must be examined promptly.

-- Head injuries such as concussion can be caused by your head impacting on the interior of the car.
-Modern air bags aim to minimise the impact your head has to deal with, but it can still be severe enough to cause damage leading to symptoms such as nausea, dizziness and confusion.
+- Head injuries such as a concussion can be caused by your head impacting the car’s interior.
+Modern airbags aim to minimise the impact your head has to deal with, but it can still be severe enough to cause damage leading to symptoms such as nausea, dizziness and confusion.

-- Facial injuries can be sustained through incorrect impact with air bags or from broken windows or shards of metal.
-Facial injuries can not only be extremely painful and debilitating they can also impact on your whole future if they lead to scarring.
+- Facial injuries can be sustained through incorrect impact with airbags or from broken windows or shards of metal.
+Facial injuries can not only be excruciating and debilitating; they can also impact on your whole future if they lead to scarring.

 - Neck injuries are easy to sustain in an accident.
-Internal damage – such as that caused by whiplash – can be coupled with external damage such as cuts and grazes.
+Internal damage – such as that caused by whiplash – can be coupled with external damage such as cuts and scrapes.

-- Spinal injuries are some of the most serious injuries occurring as a result of car accidents.
+- Spinal injuries are some of the most severe injuries occurring as a result of car accidents.
 In certain situations, it is not the initial injury that is the danger but rather inappropriate treatment resulting in a worsening of your condition.
-The most serious spinal injuries are life changing and can result in partial or full temporary or permanent paralysis.
+The most severe spinal injuries are life-changing and can result in partial or full temporary or permanent paralysis.